vijayvish20/meteo-vijay/README.md

 # Being Weatherwise!

-I am Vijay Vishwakarma, passionate about re-invention, an enthusiatic and motivated research scholar in the School of Earth Ocean and Climate Sciences, Indian Institute of Technology, Bhubaneshwar.
+My name is Vijay Vishwakarma.
+I am an enthusiatic and motivated research scholar in the School of Earth Ocean and Climate Sciences, Indian Institute of Technology, Bhubaneshwar.
+I research evolves around Extreme Weather Events, Heavy Rainfall, Tropical Cyclones, and Meso-scale Convective Systems.

-Here, I am starting with a vision to create editable and mangaeable programming codes to analyse Climate Science datasets.
+Here, I am starting with a vision to create editable and mangaeable programming codes to analyse Atmospheric Science datasets.
 I will feel fortunate enough if my codes will be of any help to others.

 Cheers!